WCC disaster response

 Coronavirus (COVID-19) status update

-To further support the state’s response to COVID-19, WCC field activities are temporarily suspended statewide through April 9, 2020.
+To support the state’s response to COVID-19, WCC field activities are partially suspended statewide.
 Visit the Washington State Department of Health website for the latest information, guidance, and resources about coronavirus (COVID-19).
-See more information on the new statewide COVID-19 site.
+See more information on the statewide COVID-19 site.

 Flood assistance in Washington

 WCC crews can deploy to assist with flood response efforts, including installing sandbags, operating pumps, clearing debris, and more.
 Our crews are stationed across the state and can respond quickly.
 Requests for assistance must be routed through the city or county emergency management office.
 You can look up the local emergency management office at this link: Local Emergency Management Office.

 WCC disaster response services may be free to local jurisdictions depending on available funds.
 You can contact Bridget Talebi at 360-480-2293 to discuss process, availability, and funding options.

 Recent response summaries

 In WCC’s largest out-of-state deployment since 2012, 72 WCC staff and AmeriCorps members traveled to Baton Rouge, La. in August 2016, to assist communities after record flooding.
 WCC supervisor Ernie Farmer led the AmeriCorps Disaster Response Team (ADRT) response as Incident Commander.
 Supervisor Rob Crawford served as Operations Chief, Phill VanKessel as Logistics Chief, and other WCC supervisors helped lead more than 400 responding AmeriCorps members.
 In November, 24 additional WCC staff and AmeriCorps members arrived in Louisiana for another 30-day deployment.
 WCC has continued to assist with disaster services in Louisiana during the 2016-2017 service year, returning early March from ADRT's final month of response efforts.
 Read member-written blog posts from this deployment.